jonrau1/ElectricEye/README.md

 If you ran in 2 regions across 50 accounts your approx. cost would be **$18,376.32** per year, bump that up to 4 regions and 500 accounts and you are looking at approx. **$367,526.40** a year (price is the same for 1 region, 2000 accounts).
 You could potentially save up to 70% on Fargate costs by modifying ElectricEye to run on [Fargate Spot](https://aws.amazon.com/blogs/aws/aws-fargate-spot-now-generally-available/).

-The best way to estimate your Security Hub costs is to confer the Usage tab within the Settings sub-menu, this will give you your total usage types, items in scope for it and estimated items per month with a forecasted cost.
+The best way to estimate your Security Hub costs is to refer to the Usage tab within the Settings sub-menu, this will give you your total usage types, items in scope for it and estimated items per month with a forecasted cost.

 ### 14. What are those other tools you mentioned?
 You should consider taking a look at all of these: